Digby Wells Bursary South Africa 2023 – 2024

 ABOUT THE DIGBY WELLS BURSARY PROGRAMME – FIELDS COVERED

-The bursary will provide cover for the following expenses: tuition fees, book allowance and a laptop.
+The bursary will cover the following expenses: tuition fees, book allowance and a laptop.

-Students who are to be inducted into the company will also receive the following benefits: paid vacation work, on-site exposure, practical training, continuous mentorship from experienced staff, and after graduation, an employment offer.
+Students who are to be inducted into the company will also receive the following benefits: vocational experience during holidays with practical training and on-site exposure, continuous mentorship from the company’s highly experienced team, as well as the opportunity for full-time employment depending on your academic performance and organisational alignment.

 ELIGIBILITY REQUIREMENTS FOR THE DIGBY WELLS BURSARY